English Breakfast

 A Blend of Biomes

-Cultivars: Assam, Ceylon, Kenyan, Chineese Keemun
+Cultivars: Assam, Ceylon, Kenyan, Chinese Keemun | Rich, Strong, Earthy, Honey

 The classic English Breakfast makes it’s way to our first menu!
 Contrary to the name, English Breakfast tea didn’t originate in England.
 In the 19th Century, its first known origins come from a Scottish tea master, Robert Drysdale, who sought to blend a variety of rich black teas such as Assam (India), Ceylon (Sri Lanka), Kenyan tea (Africa) and occasionally Chinese Keemun.
 This bold, hearty blend would become so popular that even Queen Victoria would hold tea samplings at the Balmoral Castle.